Itcomp-dev/ITC002A-Typescript-Labs/LAB4 - Classes, Interfaces and Enums.md

 ## Class inheritance

+One of the most fundamental patterns in class-based programming is being able to extend existing classes to create new ones using inheritance:

 1. In the same file create a classe `ImportantTask` which **extends** the Task class

 		export  class ImportantTask extends Task {